InsideTheSim/ethmerge.com-content/faqs/why-is-eth-switching-to-pos.md

 This new method doesn't require a energy-intensive process like PoW, any relatively recent computer staking 32 ETH could run the software.

-The energy saved by switching the consensus mechanism from PoW to PoS is estimated to be around 99%+ [source1](https://spectrum.ieee.org/computing/networks/ethereum-plans-to-cut-its-absurd-energy-consumption-by-99-percent) [source2](https://twitter.com/sigp_io/status/1374979655782989824)
+Energy saved by switching the consensus mechanism from PoW to PoS is estimated to be around 99%+ [source1](https://spectrum.ieee.org/computing/networks/ethereum-plans-to-cut-its-absurd-energy-consumption-by-99-percent) [source2](https://twitter.com/sigp_io/status/1374979655782989824)